pagkly/Zed/Investopedia4/Introduction to the Type 1 Error.md

 For example, let's look at the trail of an accused criminal.
 The null hypothesis is that the person is innocent, while the alternative is guilty.
 A Type I error in this case would mean that the person is not found innocent and is sent to jail, despite actually being innocent.

 In medical testing, a type I error would cause the appearance that a treatment for a disease has the effect of reducing the severity of the disease when, in fact, it does not.
-When a new medicine is being tested, the null hypothesis will be that the medicine does not affect the progression of the disease.
+When a new medicine is being tested, the null hypothesis [[Will|will]] be that the medicine does not affect the progression of the disease.
 Let's say a lab is researching a new cancer drug.
 Their null hypothesis might be that the drug does not affect the growth rate of cancer cells.

 After applying the drug to the cancer cells, the cancer cells stop growing.
 This would cause the researchers to reject their null hypothesis that the drug would have no effect.
 If the drug caused the growth stoppage, the conclusion to reject the null, in this case, would be correct.
 However, if something else during the test caused the growth stoppage instead of the administered drug, this would be an example of an incorrect rejection of the null hypothesis, i.e., a type I error.